-‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case, In Season 15 Spoiler
+‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case In Season 15 Spoiler

 NCIS has recently had a revolving cornucopia of guest appearances besides Mike Wolfe, which has revived the show since Michael Weatherly left NCIS for Bull.

-Susan Blakely and even comedian-game show host, and Drew Carey, who also happened to be a former marine, are just two of the guest stars this season.
-This has added more interesting storytelling to the CBS show, and has kept the long-running series fresh, even after 15 seasons.
+Susan Blakely and even comedian-game show host Drew Carey, who also happened to be a former marine, are just two of the guest stars this season.
+This has added more interesting storytelling to the CBS show and has kept the long-running series fresh even after 15 seasons.